unrealwork/atsd-use-cases/Solutions/docker-solution-brief/README.md

 ## Solution Profile

-Axibase Time Series Database integrates the Docker environment with a customer's existing IT management systems by consolidating usage statistics and detailed configurations in a single repository and securely exposing the Docker data to upstream tools (CMDB, monitoring, event manamgement) via the ATSD API and real-time notifications.
+Axibase Time Series Database integrates the Docker environment with a customer's existing IT management systems by consolidating usage statistics and detailed configurations in a single repository and securely exposing the Docker data to upstream tools (CMDB, monitoring, event management) via the ATSD API and real-time notifications.

 ## Solution Tag Line